 Insights into Biodiversity Conservation within Mpumalanga

 The MTPA are embarking on providing an annual summary of biodiversity conservation within Mpumalanga, called "Insights into Biodiversity Conservation within Mpumalanga".
-This our first and rather brief attempt that we hope to expand over the next few years, being developed by the MTPA's Scientific Services division.
+This is our first and rather brief attempt that we hope to expand over the next few years, being developed by the MTPA's Scientific Services division.

 Mpumalanga is a province well known for its globally important biodiversity, its wealth of natural resources and spectacular natural vistas.
 Its terrestrial ecosystems are characterised by high levels of both plant and animal diversity and a significant number of unique species that are not known to occur anywhere else but within our provincial boundary.
 Three different biomes occur within Mpumalanga and, although they all contain important and often unique biodiversity, it is in our grasslands that many of our unique, rare and threatened species and ecosystems are found.
 Mpumalanga's freshwater ecosystems are also home to important biodiversity and represent high value ecological infrastructure for delivering water for human use.
 Endowed as it is with over 10 000 wetlands, and with the waters of at least five of South Africa's important river systems rising in its highlands, the Province accounts for a high proportion of the country's Strategic Water Source Areas and plays a critically important role in terms of regional and national water security.